Darshan-1308/Vehicle-Count-Speed-Estimation/README.md

 # Vehicle Count and Speed Estimation

 This project is designed to estimate the number of vehicles on the road and calculate their speeds using computer vision techniques.
-The system processes video feeds or real-time camera data to detect and track vehicles.
-By analyzing frame-by-frame motion, it can provide accurate estimates of vehicle count and speed.
+The system processes video feeds or real time camera data to detect and track vehicles.
+By analyzing frame by frame motion, it can provide accurate estimates of vehicle count and speed.

 ## Features